 What is the application review process?

 Once the deadline has passed, Museum staff members review application materials.
-Finalists are contacted for interviews within about a month after deadline.
+Finalists are contacted for interviews within about six weeks after deadline.
 Final decisions are typically made within one month after that.

 The number and frequency of internships available varies from department to department.
 A department may be unable to offer an internship for a particular semester, for varying reasons, even after an opening has been posted online.
 You will be notified if your chosen department is not able to offer an internship.